osm2vectortiles/osm2vectortiles/downloads.md

 The rendered vector tiles provided as download are under the [Open Database License](https://tldrlegal.com/license/odc-open-database-license-(odbl)) the same license [OpenStreetMap is using](https://www.openstreetmap.org/copyright).
+The download servers are kindly provided by [Switch Engines](https://www.switch.ch/engines/) which is part of Swiss academic community.

 ## Planet